mrmattson/next/api.md

 </my-post>
 ```

-once mounted `riot.mount('my-post')` it will be rendered in this way:
+once mounted it will be rendered in this way:

 ``` html
 <my-post>